Nicusor-Stoica/ghost-releases/README.md

 From configuration file `./ghost config custom-ports.ghostconfig.json`

 From config file stored in the working directory  `./ghost config` ; It will automatically scan for a config file.
 If more than one config file is found, ghost will shut down.

+If Chrome is installed on your PC you can use `./ghost chrome` and Ghost will try to find Chrome and start it with the `--ignore-certificate-errors` flag with a temporary profile.
 #### Help

-If you are having problems visiting {host} please follow these steps :
+If you are having problems visiting SSL hosts please follow these steps :

 On Chrome :
 1. Open chrome://flags/#allow-insecure-localhost